2gi3/Piiquante-FrontEnd/README.md

 ### `netlify deploy --prod`

 After running running the "build" script, this comand will update the [production website](https://piiquante.netlify.app/)

+## Deployment

+Using the Netlify CLI:

+- Save any changes you may have made locally
+- Run `npm run build`
+- Update any environment key on [Netlify](https://www.netlify.com/)
+- Run one of the following scripts:

+### `netlify deploy`

+Creates a draft deploy with a draft URL.

+### `netlify deploy --prod`

+Creates or updates the [production website](https://piiquante.netlify.app/)

+For different ways to build and deploy this project on Netlify, [clisk here](https://docs.netlify.com/)

 ## Issues and bugs